 If you are not registered to vote, then you now have incentive to register.
 Get right with the Registrar of Voters up to fifteen days before election day.
 Register now!

 If you are already registered then you have one more reason to get to the polls in November: to take the gift that is the Costa-Hawkins Rental Housing Act away from the landlords.
 Did I say a gift?
-Well, I didn’t say it; the landlord-friendly law firm Wasserman-Stern did (available in archived form):
+Well, I didn’t say it; the landlord-friendly law firm Wasserman-Stern did!

 One gift we sometimes fail to appreciate is that magnificent state law known as Costa-Hawkins.
 When the local campaign season kicks off into high gear shortly, and you are asked to contribute your time and money to support worthy candidates and causes, remember Costa-Hawkins.